Dimensionality Reduction as Probabilistic Inference: Two-Step MLE Proofs Wishart Results

 \begin{lemma} Let $\mathbf{F} \in \mathbb R^{n \times d}$ and $\Tilde{\T} \equiv \mathbf{F}\mathbf{F}^T/d$ with $d < n \leq \rho$.
 The following computation results in the log-likelihood of \cref{thm:wish-models} up to additive \textbf{and multiplicative} constants,

-This is useful for usage with PPLs with no support for singular Wishart distributions - note that due to the multiplicative constant, models specified in the PPL must not contain any other sampling statements, or if they are present, the corresponding likelihoods must be appropriately weighted. \end{lemma} \begin{proof} of \cref{thm:wish-ppl}.
+This is useful for usage with PPLs, \textbf{when doing MAP inference}, with no support for singular Wishart distributions - note that due to the multiplicative constant, models specified in the PPL must not contain any other sampling statements, or if they are present, the corresponding likelihoods must be appropriately weighted.
+Unlike in the case presented here, multiplicative constants do matter however, when doing MCMC sampling. \end{lemma} \begin{proof} of \cref{thm:wish-ppl}.

 which is equal to the likelihood of \cref{thm:wish-models} up to a factor of $d/\rho$ and an additive constant. \end{proof}

 Below, we show that the Categorical/Bernoulli (i.e. (t-)SNE and UMAP) cases of the ProbDR framework are approximately equivalent to two step MAP.
 This is useful, for example, if one attempts to use a PPL for DR with limited support for variational inference. \begin{lemma}[(t)-SNE/UMAP ProbDR is approximately two-step MAP] \end{lemma} \begin{proof} of \cref{thm:probdr-is-mle}.
 As our variational distributions do not have any optimised parameters,